 - If you feel lightheaded, lie down with your feet up until the feeling passes.

-- Keep the bandage on your arm for at least four hours.
+- Keep the bandage on your arm for at least four to five hours.

 - If you have bleeding after removing the bandage, put pressure on the site and raise your arm for three to five minutes.